JohanBendz/com.tuya.zigbee/README.md

 - Jérôme Revillard, Neo Siren alarm
 - Thomas Ha, Thermostatic Radiator Valve
 - Julian M, Outdoor Smart Plug
+(Did you contribute with code and I forgot to name you?
+Give me a friendly reminder! )

 I would also like to thank everyone who contributes with device information, testing and beer!